tommaso-caputi/CryptoKeeper/README.md

 - [ ] Add Qr code reading and reader
 - [ ] Add NFC reader and listener
 - [ ] Add graphs page
+- [ ] Add page for view all address data
 - [ ] Add all pages in menu
 - [ ] Multi-language Support
     - [ ] Italian